-The Sonn Law Group is currently investigating the history of customer complaints against VSR Financial.
-Detailed information regarding this brokerage firm can be found by referencing its CRD#: 14503.
+The Sonn Law Group is currently investigating VSR Financial.
+Detailed information about the brokerage firm can be found by referencing CRD#: 14503.
 Recently, the Overland Park, Kansas-based firm shut its doors.
 The firm is owned by its parent company the Cetera Financial Group.

 Cetera Financial made the decision to shut down VSR Financial as part of an overall rebranding effort.
 Notably, the decision to rebrand the company came after VSR Financial faced serious allegations of misconduct last fall.
 Most individual brokers who were employed at VSR Financial are now set to transition to other firms within the Cetera Financial network, most prominently Summit Brokerage Services.

 VSR Financial: Notable Investor Dispute Cases